mitanshmrt007/Project_DiHiggsDecay/README.md

 The editing of the param card can be done only in vim editor.
 To insert text press 'i' and to save the card press 'Esc' key and press 'shift+z' twice.

 >0

 This will generate 10000 events of the process 'g g > h03 , (h03 > h2 h01, h2 > a a, h01 > b b~)'.
 A 'LHE' file will be produced which will contains information about four momentum, invariant state of the particles generated during the process.
+Note: By default Madgraph generates 10000 events.

 To generate the process  g g > h03 , (h03 > h2 h01, h01 > a a, h2 > b b~), follow the same set of commands.